platformsh/platformsh-docs/reference/platform-app-yaml.md

 -   php:drupal
 -   php:symfony

-> ** note ** this is a misnomer that will soon be correcter, for historical reasons,
+> ** note ** this is a misnomer that will soon be corrected you should use
-> you should use php:symfony for anything that is not drupal.
+> php:symfony for anything that is not drupal.

 ------------------------------------------------------------------------